IAbeteEtMechante/Dynamic_programming/README.md

 ### Bottom up

 ### Push DP
+Kind of easier to implement, we just try to see how the current value contributes to future values, according to transitions.

 <!-- WHEN TO USE DP -->
 ## When to use DP?

+If there is no plausible state to store the answer, it probably isn't DP.

+The way to determine if you can use DP is just....to check if you can use DP.

+When you are trying to solve a problem you just try different directions.
+With experience you get a better intuition on which direction is more likely to work than others.

 <!-- LIST OF PROBLEMS WITH SOLUTIONS -->
 ## List of problems with solutions